raspberrypilearning/hamster-party-cam/en/step_4.md

 yellow = LED(11)
 ```

-- Add a function called `hamster_awake()` which contains code to take a 60 second video of the hamster.
+- Add a function called `hamster_awake()` that contains code to take a 60-second video of the hamster.

 ```python
 def hamster_awake(input):